gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ## Rules

 The general rules are extremely similar to Chess, so this guide will focus on the few differences.
-The major difference is the some pieces having different moves and the starting positions, with the pawns starting on the third rank.
-There is no castling as in chess.
+The objective is the same: checkmating your opponent's king.
+The major difference is some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
 Stalemates are draws, as in chess.

 ## The Pieces